TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-evm/src/components/cancelTxAction.md

 `T`

-The transaction object to be canceled.
-Must contain nonce, gas fees, etc.
+The original transaction object to be canceled.
+It must contain the nonce and gas fee fields.

 ## Returns